pranjalsharma14/PromptForge-AI-Prompt-Optimization-System/output-test-1.md

+---
-## EVALUATION VERSION - 1
+## Evaluation – Version 1
 ### What Worked Well:

-1. The introduction is clear and beginner-friendly.
+The introduction is clear and beginner-friendly.
 It immediately explains what the course is about without using complicated terms.

-2. The bullet sections are well structured and easy to skim.
+The bullet sections are well structured and easy to skim.
 This makes it suitable for landing page formatting.

-3. The emotional hook about AI replacing people creates urgency, which is effective.
+The emotional hook about AI replacing people creates urgency, which is effective.

 ### What Feels Slightly Weak:

-1. The tone feels a little too polished and generic in some places.
+The tone feels a little too polished and generic in some places.
 It sounds like typical AI marketing copy rather than something written by a real instructor.

-2. There are no real-world examples or statistics to build authority.
+There are no real-world examples or statistics to build authority.

-3. The CTA at the end is clear but not very compelling.
+The CTA at the end is clear but not very compelling.
 It could feel more urgent or specific.

 ### Overall Rating:

-1. Content Quality: 8/10
+Content Quality: 8/10
-2. Human Tone: 6.5/10
+Human Tone: 6.5/10
-3. SEO Strength: 6/10
+SEO Strength: 6/10
-4. Conversion Potential: 7/10
+Conversion Potential: 7/10

 This version is strong structurally but needs more personality and authority signals.

+### Improvement Plan for Version 2

+- Add one short learner story for human connection.
+- Improve CTA with urgency or bonus-based incentive.
+- Include 2–3 long-tail SEO phrases (e.g., “learn prompt engineering for beginners”).
+- Reduce repetitive keyword stacking.